lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/metadata_notes.md

 ### Default identification

 We can define a default WHERE clause to identify a row in the database.
 This defaults to a WHERE clause using the primary keys of the table.
+All fields used in identity must be required in lightblue metadata.

 Declaration:
 ```